intermine/im-docs/docs/system-requirements/software/macs.rst

 == Installing Eclipse ==

-Eclipse is a free, open-source Java editing environment, configuration to open the various code modules in !InterMine as Eclipse projects is included in the checkout.
+Eclipse is a free, open-source Java editing environment, configuration to open the various code modules in InterMine as Eclipse projects is included in the checkout.
 You can download the Mac OS X version of Eclipse from [http://www.eclipse.org/downloads/ here], either the standard or EE edition will work fine.
 Just unzip the download and it will work immediately.

-See our guide to setting up !InterMine in Eclipse: EclipseSetup.
+See our guide to setting up InterMine in Eclipse: EclipseSetup.

 For convenient startup from the Terminal command line you can put `eclipse` in your `$PATH` or create a link to it, for example: